keitetran/alexa-tts/readme.md

 - Copy folder custom_components to config dir
 - See `automation.yaml` for example
 - Change your info on config.js
-- After change `sudo pm2 restart` Remember it !!!
+- After change any file run thí command `sudo pm2 restart` Remember it !!!
 Good luck :D